KP1709/ScrabbleWordCalculator/README.md

 - Instructions accessible at any point
 - Configure if word goes through dictionary check and extended check
 - Change the application's appearance
+- Store search history for valid words
+  - Configure if search history is on or off

 ## ⚡Supabase
 A Supabase database is connected by creating a Netlify serverless function.
 The word entered to search will pass by POST request to the Supabase client which will complete a GET request to check if the word exists in the database.
 The code has been set up so the database will only be searched if the word doesn't exist in the free dictionary API.
 The serverless function also contains error handling to provide a solid user experience.
 It's very unlikely for the database to be searched often.